TheComputationalSociologyLab/ComputationalSociologyLab.github.io/_people/Jiyoon_Beak.md

 <img width="300" src="{{site.baseurl}}/images/people/{{page.avatar}}" onerror="this.src='{{site.baseurl}}/images/people/404.jpg';" data-action="zoom">

 ## About Me
-Hello, I am Jiyun, and I am studying Data Science for my Master's degree.
+Hello, I am Jiyun.
+I am studying Data Science for my Master's degree.
 I used to study eastern philosophy, media, and human rights.
 I try my best to combine technical knowledge with social and ethical issues to share love for people, as well as for animals like cats, birds, and quokkas! 🐈🐧🐹

 ## My interests
 * Data inequality